-This course builds on the undergraduate foundation in health assessment and provides the foundation for the advanced practice role of the nurse educator.
-Teaching methodologies facilitate development of skills in conducting comprehensive and systematic assessments of patients throughout the lifespan.
-This includes physical and psychosocial assessment, risk assessment, and functional assessment in diverse populations.
+This course builds on the undergraduate foundation in health assessment and provides the foundation for the advanced assessment skills required by the Nurse Educator.
+Teaching methodologies will facilitate the development of skills in conducting comprehensive and systematic assessments of patients throughout the lifespan.
+This will include physical and psychosocial assessment, risk assessment and functional assessments in diverse populations.